AKROGIS/USGS-Topo-Processing/Tools/Readme.md

   **TO DO:** Needs cleanup.

+* `csv23.py`

+  A module for safely reading and writing CSV files that may contain non-ASCII characters in a way that is compatible with both Python 2 and Python 3.

 * `organize_downloads.py`

   Put topos in correct folder structure.
 This will move the files in the various